How to Use Rang or Rung (Irregular Verb Forms)

 Is "ring" an irregular verb?

 Yes.
-Unlike regular verbs, it changes form: ring (present), rang (past), rung (past participle).
+Unlike regular verbs, it changes form: ring (present), rang (past), rung (present or past perfect).

 Loading articles...